Last Updated on April 15, 2021 by Helga Dosa

 Getting to Fermo

 Fermo is well connected to most major towns and cities in the region by an extensive bus network.
-The state buses that operate in the region have plenty of buses that depart from the main stations around Fermo every few hours.
-These buses are not as comfortable as trains but they are widely used since train stations are not located in all the smaller towns and villages.
-Tickets are not very expensive and the buses are quite punctual.
-Another option is to drive down to the town, which is relatively easy and certainly pleasant option, once again thanks to the striking panoramas you would enjoy through your car’s windows.
+Buses operating in the region run several times a day and connect Fermo to its neighbors on a regular basis.
+These buses are not as comfortable as trains, but they are widely used since train stations are not located in all the smaller towns and villages of the area.
+Tickets are not very expensive and the service is quite punctual.
+Driving down is another relatively easy and certainly pleasant option, once again thanks to the striking panoramas you would enjoy through your car’s windows.

-In Fermo visitors will generally find small restaurants and pizzerias that serve traditional dishes.
-There are also many charming trattorias and osterias run by local families that serve homestyle Italian cooking very popular among the locals.
-Some of the best restaurants in the town are Osteria II Galeone, Rio Ete Sas Di Callarelli Vera and Locanda Del Palio Carlo Nicolai.
+In Fermo, Italy visitors will generally find small restaurants and pizzerias that serve traditional dishes.
+There are also many charming trattorias and osterias run by local families that serve homestyle Italian cooking, very popular among the locals.
+Some of the best restaurants in town are Osteria II Galeone, Ristorante Rio Ete and Locanda Del Palio.

-In Fermo there are plenty of small shops that sell handicraft items made by local artisans.
-In the old part of the town there are also a few good places where tourists can find authentic antique pieces and knickknacks that can be purchased as souvenirs.
-Many food stores in town sell good quality olive oil, sausages and a variety of cheeses.
+There are plenty of small shops in Fermo, Italy selling handcrafted items made by local artisans.
+In the old part of town, there are also a few good places where tourists can find authentic antique pieces and knick-knacks that can be purchased as souvenirs.
+Many food stores in town sell good quality olive oil, sausages, and a variety of cheeses.